 How GuardHill Differs from the Rest

-We have seen many articles recently that refer to mortgage bankers as “shadow banks,” “non-traditional lenders,” and “non-bank lenders.”
+We have seen many articles recently that refer to mortgage bankers as “shadow banks,” “non-traditional mortgage companies,” and “non-bank mortgage companies.”
 Where did all of these labels originate?
 How do we increase mortgage banker consumer awareness?

 According to a recent Real Deal article entitled “The Battle of the Banks,” in 2016, 30 percent of residential loans in New York were issued by independent mortgage bankers…and the number has likely increased in the last three years.